Sample Chapters from

 At least, he hoped it was perfect.
 Llew was a better judge of fishing spots and swimming holes.
 Give Jonas a horse or a field of wheat over a river any day.
 Not that he’d complain at a river flowing by a field of wheat.

 His home in Aldia, his childhood home, had a river.
 Much like this one, but slower.
 One day, he hoped Llew would see it.
 More than see it.
-He hoped she would live there, raise their child there.
+He often pictured her there, laughing.
+With their child.

 Gods, he hoped she liked this spot.